janogale/reactnative-workshop/lessons/7-styling-exercise.md

 description: 'Styling challenge: creating some colored boxes'
 ---

 The best way to learn is by doing so let's start off by adding some colour.
-Here's a little app I built, showcasing come of my favourite colours.
+Here's a little App, showcasing some of my favourite colours.
 Try to recreate it!

 Here are the colours I used: